mhdrake/mhdrake.github.io/_pages/about.md

 About Me
 --------
 Welcome!
-I am an economist working for the U.S. Equal Employment Opportunity Commission.

-My research interests include Behavioral & Experimental Economics, Labor Economics, and Public Economics.
+I’m a PhD economist and full-stack data scientist with a focus on causal inference, experimental design, and developing production-ready software tools.
+At Capital One, I build forecasting models and applications that support cash logistics and operational strategy.
+Previously, I worked as an economist at the EEOC, where I served as an expert in employment discrimination cases.
+I earned my PhD in Economics from Boston University in 2023, where my research focused on Labor, Behavioral, and Experimental Economics.
 In recent work, I have used adaptive survey experiments to understand how people value job amenities and different public policies.
-I am also interested in understanding how prior actions influence the way individuals seek out information and update beliefs.

 You can download my CV [here](https://mhdrake.github.io/files/Marshall_Drake_CV.pdf).